GDonna/dont-rain-me-out/README.md

 As a user, I want to search events based on location.
 When I search a location, it will pull up event details and the weather for that location.
-Then I will be able to view ticket availability for that event.
+Then I will be able to view ticketmaster's link for that event.

 ## Acceptance Criteria
 ```